venkatchiranjeevireddy/Food-Delivery-Intelligence-System/README.md

-# 🍔 Food Delivery Time Prediction
+# 🍔 Food Delivery Time Prediction System

 ## 📌 Project Overview

-This project focuses on analyzing and predicting food delivery times using real-world features such as distance, traffic conditions, weather, and courier experience.
+This project focuses on analyzing and predicting food delivery time using real-world factors such as distance, traffic conditions, weather, and courier experience.

-The objective is to:
+The goal of this project is to:

-* Perform **data cleaning & preprocessing**
+* Perform **data cleaning and preprocessing**
 * Conduct **Exploratory Data Analysis (EDA)**
 * Extract insights using **SQL queries**
-* Prepare data for **Machine Learning models**
+* Build and evaluate **Machine Learning models**
+* Derive **business insights for delivery optimization**

 ---

 ## 🔗 Dataset Source

-Dataset used in this project is from Kaggle:
+Dataset used in this project:

 👉 https://www.kaggle.com/datasets/denkuznetz/food-delivery-time-prediction/data